Sejda PDF makes PDF editing fast, simple, and surprisingly powerful

 Free PDF editor — but with limits

-Sejda Desktop or Sejda Online?
+Sejda Desktop or Sejda online?

 The online version is best when you have a quick PDF task and don’t want to install anything.
 It works well for simple edits, forms, compression, and conversion.

-How Sejda PDF performed in our tests
+How Sejda PDF performed in our testing

 Is Sejda PDF safe?